RecordEvolution/TDMtermite/README.md

     print("failed to load/decode TDM files: " + str(e))
 ```

-After initializing the _tdm_termite_ object it can be used to extract any of the
+After initializing the _tdm_termite_ object, it can be used to extract any of the
 available data.
 For instance, to list the included channelgroups and channels:

 ```Python